Bayesian analysis of diffusion-driven multi-type epidemic models with application to COVID-19: Data Analysis

 The assumption of independent diffusions for the biological components of the transmission rate in \eqref{eq:transm_rate_indep_bm} allows for better reconstructing of the age-stratified drivers of transmission (Figure \ref{fig:indep_bm}, panels A and C).
 The order of magnitude of the transmission rates changes between the SBM and MBM models because of the change in the order of magnitude in the posterior number of contacts (Figures \ref{fig:common_bm} and \ref{fig:indep_bm}, panel B).
-Overall, the expanded transmission model offers better interpetability and more flexibility than the SBM model in inferring dynamic transmission rates and enables the reconstruction of the age-stratified drivers of transmission.
-We discuss a quantitative comparison of the two models using information criteria in Section S3 of the Supplementary Material.
+Overall, the expanded transmission model offers better interpretability and more flexibility than the SBM model in inferring dynamic transmission rates and enables the reconstruction of the age-stratified drivers of transmission.
+We discuss a quantitative comparison of the two models using information criteria in Supplementary Material, Section S3.
+The execution of the MCMC sampling routine for England took 21 hours under the computational setting described in Supplementary Material, Section S2.1.
+No convergence issues were detected and it appears that the observed data can be considered as a plausible realisation of the posterior density of the MBM transmission model.

-The MBM model is validated in the period 2020-03-02 to 2021-09-27 ($K = 30$ weeks) using the estimated age-stratified numbers of cumulative infections in England from the REACT-2 seroprevalence survey \citep{ward_react2}.
+The MBM model is validated in the period 2020-03-02 to 2020-09-27 ($K = 30$ weeks) using the estimated age-stratified numbers of cumulative infections in England from the random contact prevalence survey \citep{ward_react2}.
 In the analysis the population was divided in three age groups, $\{0-39, 40-59, 60+\}$.
-REACT-2 quantified the total number of infected individuals in England and the level of under-ascertainment of infections in the population up to mid-July 2020; it was selected for model validation based on its careful design, large representative sample size and timing.

 The estimated counts of cumulative infections from REACT-2 were adjusted by the age distribution of the population based on the three age groups $\{0-39, 40-59, 60+\}$.
 Figure \ref{fig:model_validation} shows the agreement of the model estimates with the estimates from REACT-2 and demonstrates the ability of the MBM model to capture the level of under-ascertainment of infections over time and by age group.